Author guidelines

 International Journal of Operations & Production Management's (IJOPM) mission is to publish leading-edge, innovative research that has the potential to significantly advance the field of Operations and Supply Chain Management, theoretically and practically.
 Drawing on the experiences of both manufacturing and service industry sectors, in both private and public settings, the journal has become a widely respected resource in a complex and increasingly important field in business management.

-Methodologically, IJOPM covers the full range of empirically-based modes of enquiry using appropriate research frameworks, provided they demonstrate generic insights of significant value to the management of operations and supply chain management.
-IJOPM does not categorically exclude certain empirical methodologies, except however purely mathematical modeling pieces.
-Irrespective of the mode of enquiry or methods used, the key issues are appropriateness of methodology, clarity in how the study has been carried out and rigor in the application of methods.
+Methodologically, IJOPM covers the full range of empirically-based modes of enquiry using appropriate research frameworks, provided they demonstrate generic insights of significant value to the management of operations and supply chains.
+IJOPM excludes pieces that are mainly based on mathematical modelling as well as papers based on ISM, VCM, DEMATEL, MICMAC, etc..
+Irrespective of the mode of enquiry or methods used, the key issues are appropriateness of methodology, clarity in how the study has been carried out and rigour in the application of methods.
 Please note that any contribution should be explicitly contributing to theory.
 The journal encourages mixed methods of enquiry where appropriate and valuable in generating research insights.

 IJOPM articles can include: